wfrank/wastools/README.rst

 Future Plans
 ============

-Currently wastools/wasconf is based on the AdminConfig configuration object of the WebSphere scripting tool: wsadmin.
-I am working on switching to the WebSphere JMX management API, which is more versatile.
+- Currently wastools/wasconf is based on the AdminConfig configuration object of the WebSphere scripting tool: wsadmin.
+While the WebSphere JMX management API is more versatile, and switching to the JMX Java API will also open the possibility of simplifying the deployment of this tool.

+- wastools/wasconf was designed with two operation modes in mind: apply mode and verify mode.
+When running at the apply mode, it apply the configuration specification into the Cell connected.
+When running at the verify mode, it verify the configuration of the Cell connected against the configuration specification, point out the non-compliant settings if there is any.
+Currently only the apply mode is implemented.
+To implement the verify mode in the general purpose and flexible way, a redesign of the configuration specification file format is required.